JJMcM/bookish-chainsaw/docs/data-contract.md

      --fail-on-warning --log-format json > logs/import.jsonl
    ```

-3. Review the warnings emitted by the importer (they are also written as comments to the top of
-   `src/data.js`).
-Pass `--fail-on-warning` to stop the process when quality issues are detected
-   and archive the JSON log output for auditing.
+3. Review the warnings emitted by the importer (they are also written as comments to the top of `src/data.js`).
+Pass `--fail-on-warning` to stop the process when quality issues are detected and archive the JSON log output for auditing.
-4. Execute `npm run check` to validate the full workflow and `npm run package` to rebuild the
+4. Execute `npm run check` to validate the full workflow and `npm run package` to rebuild the distributable archive.
-   distributable archive.
 Packaging will refuse to proceed until the linting and tests succeed.
+5. During manual validation you can also import the JSON payload directly through the dashboard’s **Import offline data snapshot** control for a quick smoke test.

-### CSV sheet layout
+## CSV sheet layout

 The CSV importer expects the following files within the provided directory: